 When diesel prices climb, transportation companies immediately face higher operating costs.
 Trucks that once completed long routes at manageable fuel expenses suddenly require hundreds of dollars more per trip.
 Because shipping companies operate on thin margins, those extra costs eventually move into delivery contracts and freight rates.

 You may not notice this immediately at the checkout counter, but it sneaks inside the supply chain when you least expect.
-Once transportation becomes more expensive, every product moving through that system carries a little more cost with it.
-That slow buildup eventually reaches store shelves.
+Once transportation becomes more expensive, every product moving through that system will carry a little more cost with it.
+Eventually, these changes will reach you local store.

 Food Prices Tend to Follow Fuel